 As described above under the heading "Governmental Organization - Executive Branch - Treasurer of State," when there is excess money in the State Treasury that is not needed to meet current obligations, the Treasurer of State may, with the concurrence of the State controller or the Commissioner of Administrative and Financial Services and with the consent of the Governor, invest those amounts in certain instruments authorized by State law.
 The Treasurer of State maintains the records of the investments of the State through the State investment pool.

 The average daily balance of the State investment pool totaled more than \$675,000,000 in fiscal year 2007.
-The balance of the State investment pool as of January 1, 2008 was approximately \$660,000,000, although approximately \$20,000,000 of this is in the non-performing commercial paper investment described below.
+The balance of the State investment pool as of October 1, 2007 was approximately \$750,000,000.

 On August 8, 2007, \$19,930,361.11 was invested in Mainsail II Commercial Paper (the "Mainsail Commercial Paper") issued by Mainsail Limited, an affiliate of Solent Capital Partners, LLP ("Mainsail").
 The Mainsail Commercial Paper was rated A1+ and P1 by Standard & Poor's and Moody's, respectively, and bore interest at 5.45% with a maturity of August 31, 2007.
-This investment was made in accordance with State law and State investment pool policies and practices under which the maximum investment allowed in any single issuer of commercial paper is \$20,000,000 and ratings of A1 and P1 or better are required.
+This investment was made in accordance with State law and State investment pool policy under which the maximum investment allowed in any single issuer of commercial paper is \$20,000,000 and ratings of A1 and P1 or better are required.

 On August 20, 2007, Mainsail announced in a press release that it might be forced to sell assets because it had been unable to raise short-term funding due to market volatility.
 On August 22, 2007, the Treasurer of State ceased investing in asset backed commercial paper.
 On August 31, 2007, the date of maturity of the Mainsail Commercial Paper, the approximate \$20,000,000 payment of principal and accrued interest due to the State from Mainsail was not made.
-As of January 1, 2008, the State investment pool's only commercial paper holding was \$1,750,000 of CIESCO commercial paper with a maturity date of February 8, 2008.
-The state is currently not purchasing commercial paper.
+As of the date of this Official Statement, the State investment pool includes approximately \$1,750,000 of commercial paper investments, none of which is classified as asset backed commercial paper.